Ivan Perestiani: Biography

 In 1920 Ivan Perestiani moved to Tbilisi, becoming one of the founding fathers of Georgian cinematography.
 In 1921, he staged the first Soviet Georgian historical and revolutionary film Arsen Jorjiashvili a.k.a.
 The Murder of General Gryaznov, where he also played the role of Vorontsov-Dashkov.
-The silent black-and-white movie Tsiteli eshmakunebi (Russian title Krasnye dyavolyata (Little Red Devils)) that he staged in 1923 basing on the novel by Pavel Blyakhin is considered as one of his best film director's works.
+The silent black-and-white movie Tsiteli eshmakunebi (Russian title Krasnye dyavolyata (Red Devils)) that he staged in 1923 basing on the novel by Pavel Blyakhin is considered as one of his best film director's works.

-Perestiani worked for several years at Odessa Cinema Studio, Armenfilm studio, and finally returned to Tbilisi in 1939.
+Perestiani worked for several years at Odesa Cinema Studio, Armenfilm studio, and finally returned to Tbilisi in 1939.
 For his achievements he was awarded with three orders and the honorary title of People's Artist of the Georgian SSR in 1949.
 He died in Moscow on 14 May 1959.